odpi/egeria-docs/site/docs/practices/coco-pharmaceuticals/scenarios/defining-a-glossary/scenario-content.md

 As new concepts are added to the glossary, Erin and Faith make choices on how much detail to add to its glossary term depending on its importance - and the need to uncover new concepts.

+## Reflecting on the process

+After a few hours work, Erin and Faith reviewed their process.
+Initially it was hard work to be precise on the definition of words they use every day.
+However, they discovered that it got easier as the core concepts they had already defined could be used in the definition of new terms.
+They also realised that building a glossary is not the work of a committee.
+It takes the focus of 2-3 experts to lay out the core concepts.
+Then begin to bring in new people, taking them through the work so far, incorporating their feedback and working with them on defining additional terms they are interested in.
+Through this process the team and knowledge expands and individual members and create subteams, with new people to fill out different sections of the glossary.
+All the time there is constant review and validation that the terms are consistent, and discrete.

+## Organizing the glossary

+As new terms are defined, Erin begins to organize them into categories in a similar way that files are organized into directories (folders) on a disk.
+Terms can appear in multiple categories - in fact they can appear in categories from other glossaries.

+!!! info "Anatomy of a glossary"
+    [Anatomy of a glossary](/practices/common-definitions/anatomy-of-a-glossary) describes the different organization options for a glossary.

 --8<-- "snippets/abbr.md"